 Most sites ask you to supply a "profile photo" that's used to identify you and your posts on their site.
 The photo should be square (or look good when cropped square) and something that is easily recognizable, even at a small size.
 Choose an image that uniquely identifies your organization, such as a group shot of your staff, a unique feature of your office or building, or something related to your subject matter.
 There are several W&M social media profile templates available via the University Style Guide that can help get you started.
-If you are creating your own graphic, avoid using a generic W&M mark and do not use any of the marks that are retired.
+If you are creating your own graphic, avoid using a generic W&M mark or any marks that are retired.
 If you already have a logo for your organization you are encouraged to use that, however, avoid creating any new imagery per the Visual Identity sub-brand guidelines.

 Permissions and Privacy